m4cit/slangID2/README.md

 2. Install the required packages by running **_pip install -r requirements.txt_** in your shell of choice.
 Make sure you are in the project directory.
 3. And then run _**python slangID2.0_Windows.py** or **python3 slangID2.0_Linux.py**_ (the difference between both versions is just the font size on some labels and buttons).

+**Note:**

-**Note:** for any change in the modules you have to create a new executable, or just run the .py file.
+1. For any change in the modules you have to create a new executable, or just run the .py file.

+2. It might take a while to load.
+Be patient.

 # Screenshot